 Mark A. Velleca, M.D., Ph.D., has served as a member of our Board of Directors since May 2014 and served as our Chief Executive Officer and President from May 2014 to December 2020.
-Prior to joining us, Dr. Velleca was a co-founder and served as Senior Vice President of CGI Pharmaceuticals, Inc., or CGI, a biopharmaceutical company, from 1999 to 2010, where he managed the company from its inception through clinical trials of multiple drug candidates.
+Dr. Velleca currently serves as Chief Executive Officer of StrideBio, Inc., a privately held biotechnology company developing of novel adeno-associated viral (AAV) based gene therapies, and is a member of its Board of Directors.
+Prior to joining StrideBio, Dr. Velleca was a co-founder and served as Senior Vice President of CGI Pharmaceuticals, Inc., or CGI, a biopharmaceutical company, from 1999 to 2010, where he managed the company from its inception through clinical trials of multiple drug candidates.
 After CGI was acquired by Gilead Sciences, Inc., or Gilead, a biotechnology company, in 2010, Dr. Velleca served as a Senior Advisor to Gilead in R&D Strategy from 2010 to April 2012, where he worked to help build its oncology pipeline.
-Dr. Velleca is currently a venture partner at Hatteras Venture Partners and also serves as chair of the board of directors at Turbine Simulated Cell Technologies Ltd., a private simulation-driven drug discovery company, and on the board at IMMvention Therapeutix, Inc., a private drug development company.
+Dr. Velleca is currently a venture partner at Hatteras Venture Partners and also serves as chair of the board of directors at Turbine Simulated Cell Technologies Ltd., a private simulation-driven drug discovery company, and on the board at IMMvention Therapeutix, Inc., a private drug development company and Black Diamond Therapeutics, Inc., a publicly traded precision oncology medicine company.
 Dr. Velleca has served on the board of directors of BioMarker Strategies, a private oncology diagnostics company, from 2010 to 2012, and on the scientific advisory boards of BioRelix Inc., a biopharmaceutical company, from 2007 to 2012 and Intellikine, Inc., a biopharmaceutical company, from 2007 to 2010.
 Dr. Velleca served as Executive Vice President at The Leukemia & Lymphoma Society from April 2012 to April 2014.
 Dr. Velleca also served as an attending physician at Yale New Haven Hospital and on the faculty of the Yale University School of Medicine.
 Dr. Velleca received his B.S. from Yale University, and his M.D. and Ph.D. from Washington University in St. Louis.
 We believe Dr. Velleca's perspective and experience as our former Chief Executive Officer and President, as well as his depth of experience in the biotechnology industry, provide him with the qualifications and skills to serve on our Board of Directors.